sjtalkar/PowerBIModelingDAXLearning/Aggregations.md

 ## Managing aggregations is the most significant scalability feature and is also one of the most powerful data modeling features available within Power BI Desktop, since it unlocks the usage of Big Data in Power BI.

-It is only supported for Quesries that support Direct Query mode
+It is only supported for Query Sources that support Direct Query mode

 Here is the process of managing aggregations in Power BI Desktop: